Delays return to Port of Dover at start of Easter getaway

 Asked who should apologise for the situation, he added: “The port have made it clear that there is a difficult situation there, but there were some weather-related issues in the Channel as well, and there are going to be pinch points at peak times of the year, and small things can knock those best-laid plans off as well.”

+Protesters also blocked a road to terminal one of Paris’s Charles de Gaulle airport.

+Flights were unaffected but many passengers were forced to walk to and from the terminal.

-Meanwhile, drivers have been warned to expect long delays on popular routes over the coming days.
+Meanwhile, UK drivers have been warned to expect long delays on popular routes over the coming days.

 The RAC is predicting that up to 17 million leisure trips by car will take place between Good Friday and Easter Monday.